Looking after ulcerating tumours

 If you have an ulcerating tumour, you will need specialist help in looking after it.
 Some nurses specialise in wound care.
 They can recommend the dressings best suited to the size and position of your wound.
 Feel free to ask your nurse any questions.
 They are there to help and will be very sensitive to your feelings and the difficulties you are facing.
 They can often help with things you don't feel comfortable discussing with your doctor.
 Or they might just be an ear to listen, especially if you do not feel like talking through such personal issues with your friends and family.

-Foam dressings or soft silicone dressings can be best for wounds that ooze a lot.
+Foam dressings, soft silicone dressings and super absorbent dressings can be best for wounds that ooze a lot.
 There are also dressings made from seaweed, called alginate dressings.
 These absorb moisture and turn into a soft gel.
 Some contain clotting agents to help stop bleeding.
 Charcoal backed dressings can help to stop any smell coming through the dressings, when they are fitted well enough to seal off the wound.
 Silver dressings help to fight the bacteria which can cause smells.
 You really need the advice and guidance of a specialist nurse, who will know all the products on the market and be able to pick the right ones for you.

 There are some products available that help to make the sticky part of the dressing easier to remove.
 So this should help to make dressing removal less sore.